When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 String Tension and Durability

-Much of it depends on the type of the string, and whether it's in a hybrid setup.
-Polyester strings for example tend to last far longer at lower tensions.
+Much of it depends on the type of the string and whether it's in a hybrid setup.
+Polyester strings, for example, tend to last far longer at lower tensions.

-From my own experience, strings at higher tensions still move freely which, combined with the increased friction, can lead to earlier breakage than lower tensions.
+From my own experience, strings at higher tensions still move freely, which, combined with the increased friction, can lead to earlier breakage than lower tensions.

-My advice is to not let durability play much of a role in the string tension you choose.
+My advice is not to let durability play much of a role in the string tension you choose.
 If durability is a concern, think more about the type of string you use rather than focusing on tension.

 Which String Tension Should You Choose?